 Pronator teres syndrome symptoms

 - Tingling or numbness in the palm, thumb and three fingers but not the little pinky finger.

-There will be an aching sensation in the forearm and tenderness when feeling or pressing in on the pronator teres muscle in the arm.
+- There will be an aching sensation in the forearm and tenderness when feeling or pressing in on the pronator teres muscle in the arm.

-Specific tests a doctor or therapist would do to help diagnosis pronator teres syndrome would be to try and resist pronation of the forearm and flexion or bending of the wrist.
+- Specific tests a doctor or therapist would do to help diagnosis pronator teres syndrome would be to try and resist pronation of the forearm and flexion or bending of the wrist.

-It is important to distinguish between pronator teres syndrome and carpal tunnel syndrome.
+It is important to distinguish between this and carpal tunnel syndrome.
 With carpal tunnel syndrome, there will be no weakness or pain with turning the palm down (pronation) and the Pronator Teres muscle is not tender to touch.

 In simple terms, forceful grasping with the hand and twisting at the wrist.
 These kind of movements are common in manual occupations such as carpentry and mechanics.
 In sports, racket sports, rowing, and weightlifting are the most common culprits.

 Pronator Teres Syndrome may also occur as a result of a trauma to the forearm, bony abnormalities, tumors or restrictive bands of fibrous tissue and scar tissue.
 Interestingly, it is four times more common in females than males!

 - Apply ice to ease pain and swelling.
 Cold therapy or ice can be applied for 10 to 15 minutes every hour initially reducing to 3 or 4 times a day as required.

 - A nerve block or corticosteroid injection may be used if symptoms do not improve.